jorishr/notes-on-front-end/dom-manipulation/dom_basics/navigation.md

 table.rows	//-> collection of <tr> elements in the table tr.cells	//-> collection if cells <td> and <th> inside a <tr>
 ```
-## DOM Collections
+## NodeLists
 The above properties return the specified node as a NODE OBJECT.
-If there are multiple objects you get an NODE LIST, an iterable array-like datastructure.
-Collection are LIVE: if you add/remove childnodes, for example, they will (dis)appear in your collection automatically.
+If there are multiple objects you get a NODE LIST OBJECT, an iterable array-like datastructure.

+NodeList objects are collections of nodes, usually returned by properties such as `Node.childNodes` and methods such as `document.querySelectorAll()`.

+The number of elements in nodeList is found in the .length property.

+### Live vs Static
+Some nodeLists objects are live and get updated when a change happens in the DOM.
+Example: `<node>.childnodes`

+Other nodeLists objects are static and will not reflect such changes.
+This is the case of the `querySelectorAll()`.

+### Iteration
+Iterating over a nodeList object can be done with a for-loop or a for...in-loop.

-Iterate over a DOM collection with a for-loop.
-Do not use a for...in-loop as it may show you object properties that are not usefull.
+Do not use a for...in-loop as it may show you object properties that are not usefull like length and item properties.

+Most modern browsers support the `forEach()` method as well.

+### Array methods
-To use array methods like `.filter` you can convert the DOM collection into an real array:
+To use array methods like `.filter` you can convert the nodeList collection into an real array:
 ```Javascript
 let elemArray = Array.from(document.body.childNodes);

 ```
-Both NODE LISTS and HTML Collections are collections of DOM elements.

-The NodeList can be live or static, which means that modifications to the DOM are either automatically applied to collections or do not affect them at all.

-The number of elements in a DOM collection is found in the .length property.

-A Node List has a `.forEach` method available to it and can contain both textNodes and element nodes.
+## HTML Collection

-A HTML Collection only contains element nodes and elements can be targeted by name, id or index position in the collection.
+A HTML Collection is similar to a nodeList and only contains element nodes.
+Elements can be targeted by name, id or index position in the collection, where the nodeList is limited to index position targeting only.

+HTML collections are live and get updated with DOM changes.

+HTML Collection are return by the `getElementsBy*` selector methods such as:
+`getElementsByClassName` and `getElementsByTagName`.

+To iterate over them proceed as with a nodeList.

 ## Navigate element nodes only
 To exclude #text and comment nodes when targetting html tags you can use the following identifiers: